maxxxuu/pymarlzooplus/README.md

 # Terminate the environment
 env.close()
 ```
-The code above can be used as is (changing the arguments accordingly) **with the fully cooperative tasks** (see section [Run instructions](#run-instructions) to find out which tasks are fully cooperative).
+The code above can be used as is (changing the arguments accordingly) **with the fully cooperative tasks** (see section [Run training](#run-training) to find out which tasks are fully cooperative).

-In the file [src/scripts/api_script.py](src/scripts/api_script.py), you can find a complete example for all the supported environments.
+In the file [pymarlzooplus/scripts/api_script.py](pymarlzooplus/scripts/api_script.py), you can find a complete example for all the supported environments.

-For a description of each environment's arguments, please see the corresponding config file in [src/config/envs](src/config/envs).
+For a description of each environment's arguments, please see the corresponding config file in [pymarlzooplus/config/envs](pymarlzooplus/config/envs).

 # Run a hyperparameter search

-We include a script named `search.py` which reads a search configuration file (e.g. the included `search.config.example.yaml`) and runs a hyperparameter search in one or more tasks.
+We include a script named [search.py](pymarlzooplus/search.py) which reads a search configuration file (e.g. the included [search.config.example.yaml](pymarlzooplus/search.config.example.yaml)) and runs a hyperparameter search in one or more tasks.
 The script can be run using
 ```shell
 python search.py run --config=search.config.example.yaml --seeds 5 locally
 ```